Hasnayeen/mdb/README.md

 Str::mdb($content);
 ```

-You can also configure the  by passing an array of options to the `render` method.
+You can also configure the underlying markdown converter by passing an array of options to the `render` method.
 Check [League\CommonMark docs](https://commonmark.thephpleague.com/2.4/configuration/) for available options.

 ```php
 $content = '# MDB Demo';